 We will collaborate even more with a wider range of customers and partners so that we can make sure we are delivering on the things that matter every day.
 This includes better maintenance, greater customer voice and supporting our customers throughout the cost of living crisis with help such as targeted advice, signposting, 1-2-1 support and financial assistance for those who need it most.

-Last financial year, our financial inclusion team helped customers to receive additional lump sum payments of £537,000, helped to increase average income by £4,368 per customer supported and helped customers to access grant payments of £113,000.
+Last financial year, our financial support team helped customers to receive additional lump sum payments of £1.26 million.
+They also increased customers total annual income by £6.18 million, which is on average £4,270 per customer supported and helped customers to access grant payments of £1,060 per customer.

 Providing the right homes in the right places